Subscribe to our Newsletter

 What you need to remember

-You need to keep these records for at least five years to substantiate your claims.
+You need to keep these records for at least five years to substantiate your claims if the ATO inquires about expenses claimed on tax.